preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 After that, the creation of the page works as usual, see: :doc:`Create a page </pages/create-page/index>`

-If the purpose is that new pages should be created on specific dates, for example for a campaign, scheduled publishing should be used.
+If the purpose is that new pages should be created (or rather published) on specific dates, for example for a campaign, scheduled publishing should be used.

 See this page for information on how to activate scheduled publishing: :doc:`Page collection settings </pages/page-collections/page-collection-settings/index>`

-See this page for information on to use scheduled publishing: :doc:`Publish page changes </pages/publish-page-changes/index>`
+See this page for information on how to use scheduled publishing: :doc:`Publish page changes </pages/publish-page-changes/index>`

 Adding columns
 ----------------